xihale/poetry/README.md

 ## Why

-1. Just for practice and fun.
+1. Just for practices and fun.
 2. Use blog to collect seems like too waste

 ## todo